Pet Botanics rolled dog food receives the Advisor’s second-lowest tier rating of 2 stars.

 The Bottom Line

-Judging by its ingredients alone, Pet Botanics looks to be only an average dog food.
+Judging by its ingredients alone, Pet Botanics rolled dog food looks like a below-average product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 Below-average protein.
-Below-average fat.
+Near-average fat.
 And above-average carbs when compared to a typical rolled dog food.

-When you consider the protein-boosting effect of the brewers yeast, this looks like the profile of a wet food containing a limited amount of meat.
+When you consider the protein-boosting effect of the pea flour, pea protein and peas, this looks like the profile of a rolled product containing only a limited amount of meat.

-Pet Botanics Dog Food is a wheat-based rolled product using only a limited amount of beef, lamb or chicken as its main sources of animal protein, thus earning the brand 2.5 stars.
+Pet Botanics is a plant-based rolled dog food using a limited amount of lamb, poultry or beef as its main sources of animal protein, thus earning the brand 2 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.